asma-hachaichi/Hacker-news-clone/README.md

 ## Features

-Two main pages: "New Stories" and "Top Stories"
+Two main pages: "New Stories" and "Top Stories" <br />
-Story data fetched from the Hacker News API
+Story data fetched from the Hacker News API <br />
-Static login interfaces for demonstration purposes
+Static login interfaces for demonstration purposes <br />

 ## Installation

-1 - Clone the repository to your local machine using git clone https://github.com/asma-hachaichi/hacker-news-clone.git 2 - Navigate to the project directory: cd hacker-news-clone 3 - Install the required dependencies: npm install
+1 - Clone the repository to your local machine using git clone https://github.com/asma-hachaichi/hacker-news-clone.git <br />
+2 - Navigate to the project directory: cd hacker-news-clone <br />
+3 - Install the required dependencies: npm install <br />

 ## Usage

-1 - Start the development server: npm start
+1 - Start the development server: npm start <br />
-2 - Open your web browser and navigate to http://localhost:3000
+2 - Open your web browser and navigate to http://localhost:3000 <br />

 ## Pages